Pugnacious/blog/_posts/2021-03-27-Chaotica-An-Introduction.markdown

 that.
 The quick and simple is, this thing has been rendering the image for you the whole time.
 All you have to do is wait around a bit until the image in the view looks good to you and the lines are smooth enough for you and go to the File menu.
-Then hit save image. (it's a truely good idea to save the world while you're here.
+Then hit save image. (it's a truly good idea to save the world while you're here.
 And save often).